manuel-serrano/icfp2024-sudoku/README.md

 of the must signal for the cell whose coordinates are determined by the JavaScript variables `i` and `j`.

-Staging might yield to programmer errors sometime difficult to interpret.
+Staging can lead to errors that are sometimes difficult to interpret.
 For instance, let us consider the following JavaScript function that builds a single HipHop statement: